Saturday, July 22, 2023

-MCBC 2023 DIRT FONDO – DEPARTS FROM The Marin Headlands, Saturday, July 23
+MCBC DIRT FONDO – Departs from The Marin Headlands, Saturday, July 19!

-The 11th annual MCBC Dirt Fondo returns for another year of outdoor off-road adventure!
-Join us on Saturday July 22, 2023, as 300 lucky riders will embark on a 45-mile journey from the Golden Gate to Mt.
+The 13th annual MCBC Dirt Fondo returns for another year of outdoor off-road adventure!
+Mark your calendar for Saturday, July 19, 2025, as 300 lucky riders will embark on a 45-mile journey from the Golden Gate to Mt.
 Tam and back.
 There is amazing scenery along the whole route and a good mix of trails, fire roads, and tarmac!
-Friendly faces will greet you at 4 rest stops on the way out as well as on the return and world-class support on course, including marshals, mechanics and SAG.
+Friendly faces will greet you at 4 rest stops on the way out as well as on the return and world-class support on course, including marshals, mechanics, and SAG.

 The day culminates with a post-ride party among the horses at the Presidio Riding Club Stables in the Marin headlands.